ypshiga/TimeCovers/README.md

 May start with this https://labs.semanticscholar.org/corpus/.

-Started by adapting a tutorial scraping Time magazine covers using Scrapy and examining the decadal average images .
+Started by adapting a tutorial scraping Time magazine covers using Scrapy and examining the decadal average images [Analyze_covers](     FutureFigures/Analyze_covers.ipynb).
 I then perform a k-means cluster analysis to see if similar covers clusters correspond to the decadal averages.